omegaphoenix/face_auth/app/README.md

 ### Storage Issues

-- For local file storage: Ensure write permissions to the configured path
+- Ensure write permissions to the configured file path
-- For Qdrant: Check collection creation permissions
+- Check that the directory exists or can be created

 ## Contributing